Zmetser/localstorageservice/README.md

 - **truncate**

-Dispose all datas in the current table
+Dispose all datas from the current table.

 ```
-table.truncate(itemID);
+table.truncate();
 ```